bytespiller/sidplaywx/README.md

 ##### (libsidplayfp)
 * **NOTE:** Building the libsidplayfp from its git master branch is more involved and not covered here.
 This guide assumes you're building one of the [source releases](https://github.com/libsidplayfp/libsidplayfp/releases) of the libsidplayfp which is simpler.
 1. `cd` (with MSYS2 i.e., UCRT64.exe terminal) into the libsidplayfp's root.
-2. To enable C++20 set in the terminal `CXXFLAGS="$CXXFLAGS -std=c++20"`
-3. Finally, run: `./configure --disable-dependency-tracking --disable-shared --enable-static --without-gcrypt --with-simd=runtime && make && make install`
+2. Finally, run: `./configure --disable-dependency-tracking --disable-shared --enable-static --without-gcrypt --with-simd=runtime && make && make install`
 	1. TIP: if doing this for the first time, break down these 3 commands (i.e., they are separated by `&&`) and run them one by one so you can catch any problems more easily.
-4. Note: the lib will be automatically found by our cmake later (if you've installed the msys into the `C:\msys64\`) and it will get linked statically.
+3. Note: the lib will be automatically found by our cmake later (if you've installed the msys into the `C:\msys64\`) and it will get linked statically.

 ##### (PortAudio)
 1. [Download](http://files.portaudio.com/download.html) the PortAudio stable source release or the master [from the github](https://github.com/PortAudio/portaudio).